uellue/TemGymCore/README.md

 A ray tracing package that uses the automatic differentiation tools of jax to solve optical systems via a Taylor Expansion of a "ray" representing the optical axis.
-In JaxGym, Linear optical systems are represented via the ABCD values of a ray transfer matrix determined using the Jacobian of the ray coordinates through the optical system, and non-linear optical systems are represented via coefficients of a Taylor Expansion polynomial of the ray coordinates through the optical system, calculated either via repeated Jacobian calls, or via the experimental library jax.jet.
+In TemGym, Linear optical systems are represented via the ABCD values of a ray transfer matrix determined using the Jacobian of the ray coordinates through the optical system, and non-linear optical systems are represented via coefficients of a Taylor Expansion polynomial of the ray coordinates through the optical system, calculated either via repeated Jacobian calls, or via the experimental library jax.jet.